MultiSafepay/docs/content/payments/methods/credit-and-debit-cards/3d-secure/_index.md

 Merchant-initiated transactions (MIT) are [recurring payments](/features/recurring-payments) initiated by the merchant on the customer's behalf, based on a prior agreement.
 Examples include subscription payments and automatic balance top-ups.

-Merchant-initiated transactions do not require 3D Secure 2.0 authentication.

 ### Mail Order/Telephone Order (MOTO)